drmuntasir/drmuntasir.github.io/_posts/2024-12-20-africa-digital-future-wsis.md

   - WSIS+20
   - digital equity
   - policy
-excerpt: 'Analysis of Africa's strategic positioning in the WSIS+20 review process and recommendations for building affordable, accessible digital ecosystems across the continent.'
+excerpt: Analysis of Africa strategic positioning in WSIS+20 review process and recommendations for building affordable accessible digital ecosystems across the continent
 ---

 ## The Digital Divide Challenge